azriel91/peace/doc/src/ideas.md

 <summary>17.
 Style edges / items red when an error occurs.</summary>
 <div>

-When we hit an error, can we go through parameters / states to determine whether the error is to do with an item itself, or a link between the item and its predecessor?
+When we hit an error, can we go through parameters / states to determine whether the error is to do with a step itself, or a link between the item and its predecessor?

 Then style that link red.